Kakadu will take your breath away!

 Most popular attractions can be accessed with a 2WD vehicle, but you may need to take a tour unless you have a 4WD vehicle.

-Kakadu is big, and remote!
+Kakadu is as big, as it is remote!
 At almost 20,000 square kilometres, Kakadu is Australia’s largest National Park.

-The drive from Darwin to Kakadu is approximately 3 hours long.
-The main highways are of a good standard however some roads within Kakadu are 4WD access only.
+The drive from Darwin to the Kakadu National Park takes approximately 3 hours.
+The main highways are good, however some roads within Kakadu are 4WD access only.

-You will need to bring your own vehicle to get around, or book a bus or 4WD tour.
+You will need to bring your own vehicle to get around or book a bus or 4WD tour.
 There are no taxis, buses or trains.
-If you’re travelling in the wet season, you may find some closed so plan your visit to make sure you can access the places you want to.
+If you’re travelling in the wet season, you may find some road closures so plan your visit to make sure you can access the places you want to.

-Be sure to read our driving tips and refer to the Kakadu roads access report.
+Be sure to read our driving tips and check access to Kakadu roads.
+AANT provides a comprehensive report.

 What to do in Kakadu National Park